charleswagner/leadershipbutton/.specpilot/spec_driven_prompt.md

 2.  **Load Conventions**: First, read the `docs/project_conventions.md` file.
 This document is the source of truth for all subsequent checks.
 3.  **Semantic Sync Check (CRITICAL)**: Read the `product_roadmap.md`, `technical_roadmap.md`, and `architecture.md` files.
 Analyze their content to ensure they are semantically aligned.
 Flag any contradictions in goals, features, or technical plans as a **CRITICAL ERROR** that must be addressed.
 4.  **Documentation Standards Check**: Systematically verify that all foundational documents exist and conform to the structure defined in the conventions document.
+5.  **Notepad Check**: Verify that the `docs/notepad.md` file exists and is accessible for developer notes and ideas.
-5.  **Code Standards Check**: Verify that all files within the `src/` and `tests/` directories adhere to the naming and location rules defined in the conventions document.
+6.  **Code Standards Check**: Verify that all files within the `src/` and `tests/` directories adhere to the naming and location rules defined in the conventions document.
-6.  **Architecture Adherence Check**: Verify that a sample of source code files does not violate the rules in `architecture.md` (unless listed in the "Approved Deviations Log").
+7.  **Architecture Adherence Check**: Verify that a sample of source code files does not violate the rules in `architecture.md` (unless listed in the "Approved Deviations Log").
-7.  **README Check**: Verify that the `README.md` includes all required sections.
+8.  **README Check**: Verify that the `README.md` includes all required sections.
-8.  **Report Discrepancies**: Produce a final report listing all inconsistencies, violations, or missing items found during the audit.
+9.  **Report Discrepancies**: Produce a final report listing all inconsistencies, violations, or missing items found during the audit.

 ---